spawnmarvel/quickguides/apache_tomcat_and_solr/README.md

 * stderr.log / stdout.log – Captures system errors and console outputs.

 ## stderr.log / stdout.log – Captures system errors and console outputs.
+TODO

 These files capture anything written to System.out and System.err (like System.out.println statements from your Java code), which is the primary role of the catalina.out file on Linux systems.

 ![stdout](https://github.com/spawnmarvel/quickguides/blob/main/apache_tomcat_and_solr/images/stdout.png)

+To log to standard output (stdout) using the print function in Python, you don't need any special configuration—the print() function writes to stdout by default.

+However, if you are looking for a more structured way to "log" to stdout, especially for debugging or system messages, the Python standard logging module is the recommended approach.

 https://last9.io/blog/tomcat-logs/